kamarsalah131999/display-from-0-to-15/README.md

 # display-on-2-seven-segment
-display by using 2 seven segment based on AVR( ATmega32) .   using: MCAl driver (DIO deiver ) and HAL  driver( seven segment driver)
+display from 0 to 15  by using 2 seven segment based on AVR( ATmega32) .
+using:
+MCAl driver (DIO deiver )
+HAL  driver( seven segment driver)